stevenshave/stevenshave.github.io/_pages/publications_list.md

 ### <a href="https://doi.org/10.1186/1471-2105-13-S17-S4">Discovery of a new class of inhibitors for the protein arginine deiminase type 4 (PAD4) by structure-based virtual screening</a>

 Teo, C. Y., <u>Shave, S.</u>, Thean Chor, A. L., Salleh, A. B., Abdul Rahman, M. B. B., Walkinshaw, M. D., & Tejo, B. A. (2012, December).
 Discovery of a new class of inhibitors for the protein arginine deiminase type 4 (PAD4) by structure-based virtual screening.
-In BMC bioinformatics (Vol. 13, No. 17, pp. 1-13).
+Inï¿½BMC bioinformaticsï¿½(Vol. 13, No. 17, pp. 1-13).
 BioMed Central.

 <a href="https://doi.org/10.1186/1471-2105-13-S17-S4"><i class="fas fa-fw fa-link"></i></a>
 <a href="https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-S17-S4"><i class="fas fa-fw fa-newspaper"></i></a>